 If we use C# and Visual Studio, all the steps may be performed within the same development environment (including database design).

-In some ERP systems that use proprietary language you also have to take all three steps described above within the same development environment.
+In some ERP systems that use a proprietary language, you also have to take all three steps described above within the same development environment.

 However, this is only the required minimum: you need to develop a user interface for working with a document, to make it available in reports, to enable recording of the introduced changes in system logs, etc.